Alias Shenanigans

 }

-This can be a sneaky way to overwrite some legitimate functionality and still have it look legit (obviously not opening calculator but something actually interesting)
+This can be a sneaky way to overwrite some legitimate functionality and still have it look legit.

 Basically, same as observation 1, except this time we’re overwriting the fully qualified module name: